secrez/secrez/README.md

 ```
 1VAnGLojzCDWhfZRK8PCYK203WBzJkAA28FhKHdS7DM5SkJaTgYdGfN1MAjTdfUYSzvtDVsMJvGodoHWzMuK6zr
 ```
-where `1` is the type (FILE), and `VAnGLojzCDWhfZRK8PCYK2` is a nonce generated during the encryption.
+where `1` is the type (FILE), `VAnGLojzCDWhfZRK8PCYK2` is a nonce generated during the encryption, and `03WBzJkAA28FhKHdS7DM5SkJaTgYdGfN1MAjTdfUYSzvtDVsMJvGodoHWzMuK6zr` is the actual name.

+Notice that everything is in Base58 format.

 The rest, after the `0`, is the combination of id, timestamp, and filename.
 This implies that, at bootstrap, Secrez must read all the files' names and build a tree of the entire file system.
 This is done using a particular file, which is an index of the directory tree.
 Only after reading all the data, Secrez is able to understand which is the tree and rebuild it correctly.
 In other words, there is no information deductible from the files on disk, except what you can deduct from the Git repo (mostly about versioning and timestamp).
 But the idea is to use a private repo, so this is a minor issue.
 The alternative would be to risk conflicts during pull and push of new changes, which could potentially damage the entire database.

 To mitigate this risk, you can create a new Git repo, save everything as the first commit, and delete the previously used repo.
 This way, you lose the repo's history, but you also lose info about timestamps and versions.

+In general, a problem with encrypted data is that if someone knows what you are encrypting, it is easier to run a cryptographic attack.
+For this reason, data in Secrez and scrambled and obfuscated using ASCII chars not part of the Base58 set, selected randomly at any save.

 #### The tree